 Discreet Log Contracts present a promising alternative.
 Unlike token minting methods that involve custodians, DLCs hold collateral across multiple escrow accounts without introducing a central point of failure.
 Let’s dive into the security benefits of DLCs.

-DLCs are best thought of as multi-sig wallets where the payout depends on an impartial oracle network.
-A DLC uses an oracle's signature of a given message as a private key to allow signing of a transaction and by design only allow the assets in the contract to be spent.
+DLCs are best thought of as multi-sig wallets where the payout depends on an impartial attestation layer.
+A DLC uses an attester's signature of a given message as a private key to allow signing of a transaction and by design only allow the assets in the contract to be spent.

 The DLC security mechanism is straightforward as it involves only two keys.
 The first key (the "funding key") controls half of the multi-sig funding transaction.
 The other key (the "payout key") gets paid.
 Generally, the funding key is initially a hot key that can be made cold.
 Users need it to sign Contract Execution Transactions (CETs) and these keys have to be specified at the creation of the DLC.

 By signing a CET, the funding key generates all the necessary signatures that could be required, so the user can keep it in cold storage throughout the contract period.
 On the other hand, the payout key can be cold forever since it is rarely used as it only receives funds.
 Using cold keys significantly minimizes exposure to online attacks, especially for very long-term contracts.

 DLCs allow non-custodial escrow functionality, like loans, swaps, and bets, in a trust-minimized way.
 The other party in the DLC cannot steal the funds in any way, the funds are not held by a single custodian.
 Instead, Bitcoin is held directly in participants’ wallets and the parties retain control of their private keys.
 Remember: Not Your Keys, Not Your Bitcoin!